Hitchin Boys' School: 19th and 20th centuries

-Jabez King

 Jabez King came to the Headmaster's job in January 1898 with just 24 pupils in the School and full permission to do whatever it would take to repair the situation.
 He was a former Oxford University student with an M.A. in Classics and English.
 A fearless climber, he placed the traditional chamber pot on one of the spires.
 He felt a change in discipline was needed so that beatings were rarer, but still occurred in matters such as bullying.
 Occasionally the Headmaster would make several students swap a lesson of Scripture for an hour of cleaning out the chicken coops and the cow sheds down by the entrance from Bancroft.
 The School groundsman and cow-herd were summoned with the use of King's megaphone from his Oxford years, and often he left the School on Tuesdays to take part in the local Farmers' Market.
 Often the running of the School was left to Second Master Freddie Jones.
 School funds had balanced out again by the end of the 19th century, and in 1908 the School was able to start the Junior Preparatory School for younger boys that would now go to primary and junior schools.
 A small interview was conducted and if King – the interrogator – liked the boy, he was admitted.
 The School tuck shop began in 1910, and the following year tar paving was laid in the School Quad to stop excessive amounts of mud getting into the School.

 The First World War began soon after, but School life remained about the same.
 While letters from Old Boys in the fight were placed in the School Chronicle, a prefect system became prominent in 1915, and funds for the war established.
 Allotments and plots for growing vegetables also emerged in the School fields.
 The House system began in 1920, but lapsed in 1922 before being revived in that same year due to the change in School schedule of Wednesday becoming a School day and Saturday being a Games day.
 By 1925 the system had changed twice more, but to the names of Mattocke, Pierson, Skynner and Radcliffe after John Mattocke, Joseph Pierson, Ralph Skynner and the Radcliffe family, all of whom had been School benefactors.
 In 1926 Jabez King retired, with 265 students at the School.
 King died in 1931.